 Web design is not static — trends come and go, and what’s hot in 2019 might be old hat in 2020.
 If you want to keep your audience engaged, you’ll have to adapt constantly or your website risks falling out of vogue.

 That said, it’s important to understand that bad websites don’t necessarily involve bad design.
 Your website quality can also be influenced by how responsive it is, what type of content you include, how fast it loads, and many other aspects.

-This article created by our team at Amelia, will take you a deeper look at the various factors that can turn an otherwise good website into an absolute monstrosity.
+This article will take you a deeper look at the various factors that can turn an otherwise good and unique website into an absolute monstrosity.

 Is Web Design That Important After All?